Jsundstrom0223/should_it_be_hyphenated/api_explanation.md

     speech) fields.

     The user receives the following information about a "CXS entry":
-    -The CXT itself and the headword's relationship to the CXT (or an abbreviated
+    - The CXT itself and the headword's relationship to the CXT (or an abbreviated
     version of that relationship)
-    -The CXT's part of speech
+    - The CXT's part of speech
-    -The CXT's definition
+    - The CXT's definition

     **Example (search term: "lit")**
     Verb: Participle of light